-3.4 The limit on the number of senior salaries payable ("the cap") will remain in place and remains unchanged.
+3.4 The limit on the number of senior salaries payable ("the cap") will remain in place and remains unchanged other than to reflect, where appropriate, the changes in the membership.
 In 2022-2023 the maximum number of senior salaries payable within each council will be as set out in Table 3.